Kaaiian/dataviscourse-pr-visualize_material_informatics/README.md

 ### Data:

-Can be found in code/data/.
+Data can be found in code/data/.
 The main data are stored as .csv files.
 Data for individual elements are stored in the element_data hist_data folders.

 ### Process Book:

-Process Book is found under "notes&reports" titled: Process Book.pdf
+The process book is found under "notes&reports" titled: Process Book.pdf

 ### Important Links: